 - 1 tsp garlic powder

-Method: Massage oil and seasoning into kale pieces until fully coated.
-Spread in single layer on dehydrator trays.
+Method: Massage oil and seasoning into kale pieces until fully coated — really work it in.
+Spread in a single layer on dehydrator trays without overlapping.
 Dehydrate at 115°F for 4–6 hours until crispy.
+If using cashew cream base, expect 6–8 hours as it's wetter.

 2. Raw Flax Crackers

-The raw equivalent of a cracker that actually crunches.
+The raw equivalent of a cracker that actually crunches — better texture than anything you can buy in a box, and completely customizable.

 Ingredients:

-- 2 cups ground flaxseeds (or whole — ground is easier to cut)
+- 2 cups ground flaxseeds (ground blends better but whole works)

 - 1/2 cup water